 Associate Professor of Social Work and Industrial & Systems Engineering

-Trained in industrial and systems engineering (ISE) and specializing in health systems, Dr. Wu brings a cross-disciplinary perspective to her research on improving quality and cost-effectiveness of health services and population health, especially for patients with chronic illnesses and underserved populations.
+Trained in industrial and systems engineering (ISE) and specializing in health systems, Shinyi Wu brings a cross-disciplinary perspective to her research on improving quality and cost-effectiveness of health services and population health, especially for patients with chronic illnesses and underserved populations.